 On average, in the U.S., someone is injured in a fire every 32 minutes.
 Burn injuries are very expensive to treat.
 They comprise only 1% of the incidence of injuries, but 2% of the total cost of injuries; this is according to the Center for Disease Control.
 Burn injuries are the second leading cause of accidental death in the United States, surpassed only by motor vehicle accident deaths.

-Minnesota Burn Injury Attorney
+Contact a Minneapolis Burn Injury Attorney